BenLearn/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software.

-333333Git is a distributed version control system.
-Git is free software.

-333333Git is a distributed version control system.
-Git is free software.

- version control system.
-Git is free software.
+Git is free software distributed under the GPL.

-333333
+list 2